Bukit Timah Railway Station

 • Bukit Panjang

-From Singapore Quarry
+From: Singapore Quarry

-This nature reserve is renowned for having one of the richest and most diverse ecosystems in the world.
+The Bukit Timah Nature Reserve is renowned for having one of the richest and most diverse ecosystems in the world.
 Besides housing hundreds of animal and insect species, it also contains more tree species than the whole of North America.
 Weekends are busy with walkers, nature lovers, and mountain bikers, so come on a weekday if you prefer a quiet trek.

-There are four walking trails.
+There are four walking trails here.
 A steep paved path takes you directly to the peak, but more interesting are the unpaved trails; Route 3 (green) follows a winding forest path, past caves used by Japanese soldiers in World War II.
 After the hike, head to the adjacent Hindhede Nature Park to look at the quarry lake.

 Advertising